TheOdinProject/curriculum/foundations/html_css/html-foundations/project-recipes.md

 When writing code, it's considered best practice to commit early and often.
 Commit every time you have a meaningful change in the code.
 This will create a timeline of your progress and show that your finished code didn't appear out of nowhere.

-If you have entered `git push origin main` and typed out your username and password, when you refresh your GitHub page you should see new files added onto GitHub.
+If you have entered `git push origin main`, switch over to your browser and open your repository on Github, you should now see all the files you just pushed.

 Okay, that's enough Git for the moment -- time to actually build stuff!